Footage Shows UFO Hit By Lightning Over French Mountains: Mysterious Craft Smokes As It Crashes To Earth, ET Chaser Claims [Video]

 A UFO hunter claims to have obtained rare footage showing an alien UFO hit by lightning during a massive thunderstorm in a mountainous region of France.
 The footage allegedly shows the moment that the UFO is hit by lightning.
-It also shows the alleged craft billowing with smoke as it crashes to Earth.
+It also shows the alleged craft billowing smoke as it crashes to Earth.

-According to YouTube UFO hunter UFO Today, the footage, taken early this week and uploaded online on January 17, 2016, shows a mysterious UFO falling to Earth after being hit by lightning during thunderstorm while flying over mountainous terrain in France.
+According to YouTube UFO hunter UFO Today, the footage, taken early this week and uploaded online on January 17, 2016, shows a mysterious UFO falling to Earth after being hit by lightning during a thunderstorm while flying over mountainous terrain in France.
 The footage shows the UFO crashing to the ground over a valley between the mountains after the lightning strike.

 “In January 2017, a UFO was hit by lightning during a heavy thunderstorm in France,” UFO Today wrote in a blurb accompanying the footage on YouTube.
 “You see the moment of the lightning strike impacting the UFO.
 After the impact the object stays on its trajectory for some time until the propulsion shuts down and the object falls to the ground.”

 The UFO did not begin to crash to Earth immediately after it was hit, according to the UFO hunter.
-It continued on its aerial path for a while before its engines shut down, according to the UFO hunter.
+It continued on its aerial path for a while before its engines shut down, the UFO hunter claimed.
 But after its engines shut down, it began crashing to Earth, leaving a smoke trail that suggested it was damaged by the strike.

 “The lightning bolt holds 120.00 amperes/350 coulombs of electric charge/500 megajoules of energy.
 If it had been a drone [or bird] it would have fallen from the sky immediately.”